realead/cykhash/README.md

 #### Release 1.0.2 (30.05.2020):

+  * can be install via conda-forge to all operating systems
   * can be installed via pip in a clean environment (Cython>=0.18 is now fetched automatically)

 #### Release 1.0.1 (27.05.2020):